Introduction / History

 Education is strictly a male privilege, but it does not have a high priority.
 If a family has many sons, they may send their third and fourth sons to an Islamic school.

 Overpopulation and poverty are big problems among the Rif.
-Too many children, insufficient crops, and increasing migration of the young men to the European cities are all major concerns.
+Poor crops and increasing migration of the young men to the European cities are all major concerns.

 The Northern Shilha are nearly all Muslim; however, their religious practices are based more on traditions and the decisions of the community judges than on the Koran.
 Their societies are organized around two main systems: Islam and the tribe.
 However, there are many differences between urban and rural societies.
 In urban areas, orthodox Islam prevails; whereas, in rural societies, ancient beliefs and customs are intermingled with their Muslim faith.